 Thomas Kociela, Music Director and Conductor

-He has pursued additional studies with conductor pedagogues Neil Varon, Victor Yampolsky, Cristian Măcelaru, Robert Franz, Markand Thakar, Erin Freeman, and Donald Schleicher.
+Thomas earned a master’s degree in conducting from the New England Conservatory of Music and a bachelor’s degree in performance and music education from the Chicago College of Performing Arts.
+He currently studies conducting with Neil Thomson and has pursued additional studies and masterclasses with conductor pedagogues Neil Varon, Victor Yampolsky, Cristian Măcelaru, Robert Franz, Markand Thakar, David Jacobs, Erin Freeman, and Donald Schleicher.

 More information about Thomas can be found on his website, www.thomaskociela.com